undecaf/zbar-wasm/README.md

 ### Bundling/deploying zbar-wasm

-zbar-wasm provides ESM and CommonJS modules for Node.js and browsers.
-One of them needs to be bundled in your application.
-In any case, barcode scanning is delegated to the WebAssembly code in file `zbar.wasm`.
-At runtime, this file can be provided in different ways depending on the bundling configuration and on which zbar-wasm module was emitted by the bundler:
+Barcode scanning is always delegated to the WebAssembly code in file `zbar.wasm`. zbar-wasm provides various functionally equivalent ESM and CommonJS modules for Node.js and for browsers that differ in how `zbar.wasm` is to be provided at runtime:

-+ It can be loaded from a CDN by browsers.
++ `zbar.wasm` can be loaded from a CDN by browsers.
-+ It can be bundled as an asset.
++ `zbar.wasm` can be bundled as an asset.
 That asset should be served to browsers as `application/wasm` so that it can be compiled in parallel with being received.
 + Several zbar-wasm modules contain `zbar.wasm` as inline data.

-This overview shows which modules are available in zbar-wasm:
+The following overview shows the modules that are available in zbar-wasm.
+One of them needs to be bundled in your application.

 | Path in package           | Module type | Node core modules polyfilled<br>(suitable for browsers) | `zbar.wasm` inlined |
 |:--------------------------|:-----------:|:-------------------------------------------------------:|:-------------------:|